dart-lang/test/pkgs/checks/README.md

 check(someList).any(it()..isGreaterThan(0));
 ```

-Some complicated checks may be difficult to write with parenthesized awaited
+Some complicated checks may be not be possible to write with cascade syntax.
-expressions, or impossible to write with cascade syntax.
-There are `which`
-utilities for both use cases which take a `Condition`.
+There is a `which` utility for this use case which takes a `Condition`.

 ```dart
 check(someString)